Hot Chocolate Cookies

-Place the butter and chopped chocolate in a heat safe bowl, and microwave at 30 second intervals, stirring frequently until chocolate is melted and mixture is smooth.
+- Place the butter and 12 ounces of chopped chocolate in a heat-safe bowl, and microwave at 30-second intervals, stirring frequently until the chocolate is melted and the mixture is smooth.
 Let cool for 15 minutes.

-Beat the sugar, eggs and vanilla on low speed until smooth.
+- Beat the sugar, eggs, and vanilla at low speed until smooth.
 Mix in the cooled chocolate mixture just until blended.
 Add the flour mixture in 2 batches, mixing until just combined.

 Recipe adapted from Rachael Ray.